 You can choose a different color than white paint.
 We have off white walls in our living room but a wall color that pops would make the fireplace stand out more.
 For ease, you could use a paint sprayer to apply your paint.
 Learn more about paint options in my painted brick fireplace post.

 Shiplap is a great option because it adds just enough texture without being too busy.
 I love the overmantels which are simple panels with an open space in the middle for a mirror or art.
+You could also install bead board for a cottage style look.
 Regardless of the style and design element, adding an overmantel can give a big impact on your existing fireplace.

 Decorating our Fireplace Update

 This newly revamped fireplace is one of my favorite places to decorate.
-I DIY’d this fireplace cover and love the way it looks.
+I DIY’d this fireplace cover board with wallpaper and love the way it looks.
 Don’t worry it slides right off for when we want to use the fireplace!
 On the raised hearth I typically put fun storage baskets holding firewood and our dog’s toys.
-On the mantel, I will often use a collection of candles, books, and plants or flowers.
+On the mantel, I will often use a collection of candles, book stacks and plants or flowers.
 This heavy antique mirror stays put and I have fun decorating around it.

 Make sure to explore these additional posts crafted to cultivate a cozy living room: